Server API#

 Supporting gRPC, HTTP, Websocket protocols with their TLS counterparts, w/o compressions.

-This chapter introduces the API of the client.
+This chapter introduces the API of the server.

 Tip

-You will need to install client first in Python 3.7+: pip install clip-server
+You will need to install server first in Python 3.7+: pip install clip-server

 .